Six Sigma = 3.4 DPMO … Why?

 Aligned with ASQ CSSYB Body of Knowledge.

-Use Six Sigma knowledge to perform medium size improvement projects.
+Perform medium size improvement projects.

 Master the Six Sigma tools to lead improvement teams.

 If for example, the process shifts \( 1.5 \sigma \) to the right, then we will be left with \( 4.5 \sigma \) (6.0 - 1.5) as the acceptance area in the right and \( -7.5 \sigma \) ( -6.0 - 1.5) on the left.
 With this shift, the rejection rate will be 3.4 DPMO.
 Similarly taking the other extreme case, where the process moves \( 1.5 \sigma \) to the left then also the rejection rate will be 3.4 DPMO.
 Both these cases are the worst case scenarios.
 Hence Six Sigma process has the maximum defects as 3.4 DPMO.
 See the calculations for \( 1.5 \sigma \) to the right, shown below: